MicrosoftDocs/globalization/globalization/methodology/index.md

 ## Roles

 Delivering software products worldwide can be a complex process that involves many disciplines within an organization.
-Global product delivery requires awareness and participation from:
+Global product delivery can require awareness and participation from:

-- Research and development
+- Development
-- Content development
+- Content creation
 - Legal affairs
 - Marketing
 - Operations
 - Procurement
 - Finance
-- Localization
 - Sales and support

 See [Roles and responsibilities](roles-and-responsibilities.md)